 • Distributed consensus and fault tolerance mechanisms

-• Security, privacy and trust of blockchain and decentralized schemes
+• Security, privacy and trust of blockchain and distributed ledger technology

 • Protocols and algorithms based on blockchain

 • Blockchain in the Internet of things (IoT)

 • Blockchain in social networking

 • Blockchain in supply chain management